PelionIoT/simple-mbed-cloud-client/README.md

     $ mbed test -t <toolchain> -m <platform> --app-config mbed_app.json -n simple-mbed-cloud-client-tests-* -DMBED_TEST_MODE --compile
     ```

-5. Run the Simple Pelion Device Management Client tests from the application directory:
+5. Run the tests from the application directory:

     ```
     $ mbed test -t <toolchain> -m <platform> --app-config mbed_app.json -n simple-mbed-cloud-client-tests-* --run -v
     ```

 ### Troubleshooting
-Below are a list of common issues and fixes for using Simple Pelion DM Client.
+Below are a list of common issues and fixes.

 #### Autoformatting failed with error -5005
 This is due to an issue with the storage block device.
 If using an SD card, ensure that the SD card is seated properly.